Table of Contents

 We also indulged in afternoon cake and gin cocktails at The Merchant’s House, a charming cafe down by the river with an outdoor courtyard.
 Sadly, we missed Bicycle Shop Cafe, a boho eaterie with live music.
 Next time!

 Nightlife in Norwich: There are a few clubs in Norwich and plenty of stylish bars.
 One particularly quirky venue is Arboretum, a cocktail bar inside an antique shop.
 Don’t miss The Wallow, a self-service wine bar with wines from around the world, paired with tapas.
-Another favourite is Franks, a chilled bar serving drinks and nibbles.

 Parking in Norwich: If you’re visiting Norwich for the day by car, there are a few options.
 You can park at the airport, or one of the other Park & Rides in Norwich, and take a quick bus into the city.
 Alternatively, park at Chantry Place, a shopping mall with a large multi-storey parking area.
 Parking costs £3 per 2 hours.